ErickKS/next-onnx/readme.md

 <br />

 > [!NOTE]
-> Give a star to the repository because it was quite challenging to find a solution and adapt it to Next.js and to make it more 'relevant' for people who are looking for a solution.
+> Please consider starring⭐ the repository as it was a challenging task to find a solution and adapt it to Next.js 13, making it more useful for those seeking a solution.

 ## ⚠ Prerequisites